Need to know

 How to choose the right size

 And what's the most versatile size if you just want to buy one dutch oven?
-Chantelle recommends one with a capacity of around 5 to 6 litres (approximately a 26cm round pot): "It's versatile and great for a family of around four, or for cooking a meal for two and freezing the leftovers.
+Chantelle recommends one with a capacity of about five to six litres (roughly a 26cm round pot): "It's versatile and great for a family of around four, or for cooking a meal for two and freezing the leftovers.
 You'll get good use out of it."

 If you have an induction or ceramic cooktop, consider the size of your cooking zone before you buy.
 It's best that you choose a pot that fits well with the size of the heated zone for better cooking efficiency.

 The Kmart dutch oven comes in one colour and one size.

 We saw varied results in our testing of eight market-leading cast iron pots.
 As is often the case, price is not always a reliable indicator of performance.
 CHOICE members can access the full reviews.